AlexHan5832/GCM/README.md

 We provide our network and loss function in `utils/train` folder.
 If you want to train a distilled patch descriptor, please clone the [R2D2 repository](https://github.com/naver/r2d2).
 Please replace `patchnet.py`, then add `dstltrain.py` and `distillation_feature_loss.py`.
-You can train by running the file 'dstltrain.py'.

 # Acknowledgements
 Part of the code is from previous works: